SFSafeSymbols/SFSafeSymbols/README.md

   • <a href="https://github.com/piknotech/SFSafeSymbols/pulls">Pull Requests</a>
 </p>

+## Supported Versions

+The current version of `SFSafeSymbols` supports both the first version of SF Symbols (released in 2019) and the second version of SF Symbols (released in 2020). **The `@availability` of new symbols from 2020 that aren't available on 2019 operating systems is set accordingly.**

 ## Motivation

-At WWDC 2019, Apple announced a new library of icons that come included with iOS 13.
+At WWDC 2019, Apple announced a new library of icons that came included with that year's new operating system versions.
 To browse them, there's even a [dedicated Mac app](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/) called SF Symbols.
 However, developers still have to copy the name of an icon and reference it unsafely, resulting in code like this:

 ```swift
 UIImage(systemName: "circle.fill")